abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 # RootTheBox CTF Framework

-A CTF framework(in flask) for HackTheBox style machines.
-A live demo is available at: https://rtblivedemo.herokuapp.com/
+A CTF framework(in flask) for HackTheBox style machines. <br/>
+A live demo of the app is available at: https://rtblivedemo.herokuapp.com/. <br/>
+You can login and mess around as 2 users: `admin:admin` and `test:test`.

 ## Features